devtron-labs/devtron/docs/user-guide/deploying-application/image-labels-and-comments.md

 ## Introduction

-Typically in a CI pipeline, you build [container images](../../reference/glossary.md#image), and the number of images gradually increases over a period of time.
+Typically in a CI pipeline, you [build container images](./triggering-ci.md), and the number of images gradually increases over a period of time.
+Devtron's image labels and comments feature helps you to mark and remember specific images from the repository by allowing you to add special instructions to them.

-Assume `azurecr.io/web-server` is your container [image repository](../../reference/glossary.md#repo) and it has multiple images.
-Now, differentiating one `web-server` image from another or remembering a specific `web-server` image from the repository might become a tedious task.

-Devtron provides you an option to add image labels and comments to your container images for easy identification.
-These data will remain only on Devtron, and will not propagate to the container registry, unlike [custom image tag pattern](../creating-application/workflow/ci-pipeline.md#custom-image-tag-pattern).
+For example:
+* You can label an image as `non-prod` to indicate that it is meant for 'Dev' or 'QA' environments, but not for production.
+* Add `hotfix image only` label to indicate a one-time patch on production.
+* Comments like `This image is buggy and shouldn't be used for deployment` to caution other users.

 ![Figure 1: Labels and Comments](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploying-application/tag-comment/tag-and-comment.jpg)

+Such labels and comments will be visible only within Devtron, and will not propagate to your [container registry](../../reference/glossary.md#containeroci-registry) (say Docker Hub), unlike [custom image tag pattern](../creating-application/workflow/ci-pipeline.md#custom-image-tag-pattern).
+You may use it to simplify the management and [selection of container images for deployment](./triggering-cd.md#deploying-approved-image).

 {% hint style="warning" %}
 Tagging labels and comments are supported only for images in workflows with at least one production deployment pipeline.
 In Devtron, you can go to **Global Configurations** → **Clusters & Environments** to identify a production environment by checking the 'Prod' label.